ishitarao/screamy-ball/DEVELOPMENT.md

     - [ ] Ensure that the 'high' spikes aren't just floating in mid air
 - **4/26/20**
   - Integrated speech recognition with the game
+- **4/27/20**
+  - Added support for PretzelGui to the project
+  - Integrated mouse control with the game

 ---